 Olympic Channel are on site at the 2019 World Para Athletics Championships in Dubai, United Arab Emirates.

-Keep this blog bookmarked to see the all the latest news, videos, and updates from the desert on day three (Saturday 9th November).
+Keep this blog bookmarked to see the all the latest news, videos, and updates from the desert on day seven (Wednesday 13th November).

-While you're here, you may also want to check out yesterday's blog, where 12 medals were won, including two World Records in one event!
+While you're here, you may also want to check out yesterday's blog, where Brittni Mason's huge upset headlined the 23 medals that were won.

 You can watch the Championships on Olympic Channel.
 Please note coverage is subject to territorial restrictions and may not be available in your territory.

 We've got you covered here too!
 Just scroll down for all the text commentary and updates.